ua-datalab/DataEngineering/README.md

 # DataEngineering

-## **How can you master the art of handling massive datasets and transform raw data into insightful, actionable information?**
+## **How can you master handling massive datasets and transform raw data into insightful, actionable information?**

 Join our workshops to dive deep into advanced data management and analysis techniques designed for graduate students.
 Discover the secrets of efficient database management, unravel the complexities of ETL (Extract, Transform, Load) processes, and get hands-on experience with cutting-edge big data technologies.

-## **Are you ready to elevate your data engineering skills and stand out in the rapidly evolving field of data science?"**
+## **Are you ready to elevate your data engineering skills and stand out in the rapidly evolving field of data science? <br> <br> Are you curious about how to kickstart your journey in data engineering with user-friendly tools before diving deep into the core complexities of the field?**

-This workshop provides graduate students the necessary skills for effective data management analysis techniques in data engineering.
-Among the covered topics, you will find advanced database management systems, ETL (Extract, Transform, Load) processes, and big data technologies, ensuring a comprehensive understanding of the data engineering landscape.
+ We begin our workshop series with an accessible introduction to Streamlit and Gradio, crafting interactive web applications to visualize and manipulate data effortlessly.
+However, this is just the beginning.
+As the weeks progress, we will seamlessly transition into the heart of data engineering, unraveling the intricacies of ETL (Extract, Transform, Load) processes.
+This gradual progression ensures a solid foundation, paving the way for you to master advanced data engineering techniques with confidence.
+Are you ready to evolve from creating engaging data-driven applications to mastering the art of data extraction, transformation, and loading?

+***

 **Repo:** [https://github.com/ua-datalab/DataEngineering/wiki](https://github.com/ua-datalab/DataEngineering/wiki)